alex-f6668fed/rotmg-rfc-vault-pagination/README.md

-# Realm of the Mad God - Vault Pagination / Infinite Scrolling #
+# RFC - Vault Pagination / Infinite Scrolling #

 This RFC introduces a paging system to the Vault and Gift Chests located in the player's Vault, to improve the stability and performance of the game client.